-• While driving on a boat or train, make sure that you use a driving profile without GYRO activated.
-The continuous movement of a boat or train, disrupts the Gyro system and the driving characteristics of your wheelchair.
+• While driving on a boat or train, make sure that you use a driving profile without GYRO activated if installed as an option to the wheelchair.
+The continuous movement of a boat or train, disrupts the GYRO system and the driving characteristics of your wheelchair.